RACE TO END CHILDHOOD HOMELESSNESS

 To join the race, you can use an existing Cub Scout pinewood derby racer, or we will mail you a kit to decorate on your own.
 Then turn them in and Family Promise's volunteers will race them on May 1st to see who has the fastest time!

 1. Entry Fee: $100 per team (includes one event t-shirt and one Boy Scout-approved racer kit of your choice (choices A or B are below).

 If you choose to race an existing Boy Scout Pinewood Derby car, the entry fee is $75.
 Teams may build a racer independently, but it must meet size and weight requirements, noted below.

-(Width: - 2-3/4" - Length - 7" - Weight - Not over 5 Ounces Width between wheels - 1-3/4"Bottom clearance between can and track - 3/8")ALL 4 WHEELS MUST REMAIN ON THE TRACK.
+(Width: - 2-3/4" - Length - 7" - Weight - Not over 5 Ounces Width between wheels - 1-3/4"Bottom clearance between can and track - 3/8")UPDATE: At least 3 WHEELS MUST REMAIN ON THE TRACK.
 All racers will be weighed (so get out those scales and check!)

 2. This is a fundraiser to support our homeless shelter and housing programs.
 Teams are encouraged to raise at least $150 each to benefit Family Promise of Gainesville.
 Members will receive a fundraising packet upon confirmation of registration.
 Outreach to corporate sponsors and local business owners for your team is highly encouraged.

 Official Boy Scout Pinewood Derby Racer (premade from your Boy Scout days – if you just want to show off your racer, bring it on!)

 4. How will my Derby compete?